 Each year, Montreal and Toronto share hosting the best men’s and women’s players in the world, with both tournaments played at the same time, during the same week.
-In 2019, the WTA will be in Toronto while the ATP will play in Montreal.
+In 2021, the ATP will play in Toronto and the WTA in Montreal.

 Western & Southern Open